h0dgep0dge/BeerusAgile/Iteration 3/Meeting Report IT3.md

 Presented by Corbyn Jacobs

 Discussion
- - XXXX
+ - Best option for collaborating on the risk register
- - XXXX
+ - Review risk matrix

 Conclusions
- - XXXX
+ - Created an issue on GitHub for submitting risks

 |Action items|Person responsible|Deadline|
 |-|-|-|